Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 Like Uber and Airbnb, Rent the Runway was founded in the wake of the Great Recession.
 Fueled by mountains of private capital, these companies tapped the power of smartphone apps to make it easy for strangers to share their cars, homes and even clothing.
 Along the way, they upended the traditional taxi, hotel and retail industries.

-Now, the pandemic may upend them.
-As another recession looms — this one paired with a health crisis — these businesses' survival depends on convincing customers that it is safe to share, at a time when health authorities are warning everyone to keep their distance.
+Now the pandemic may upend them.
+As another recession looms — this one paired with a health crisis — these businesses' survival depends on convincing customers it is safe to share at a time when health authorities are warning everyone to keep their distance.

 The new safety regime: disinfectants and masks